Kelach/COE-332-Software-Engineering-and-Design/homework05/README.md

           git clone https://github.com/Kelach/coe-332-sp23.git

  2. In your command terminal cd into this repository by running:

           cd /path/to/coe-322-sp23/homework05

-      - Where you replace "/path/to/coe-322-sp23/homework05" with the path to this directory.
+    - Where you replace "/path/to/coe-322-sp23/homework05" with the path to this directory hw5.

  3. Next, build the Docker image you just pulled by running this command:

     **Note**: Running the command below will start the Flask application automatically

         docker build -t kelach/iss_tracker:hw05 .